yktoo/yktoo.com/content/blog/0322/index.en.md

 I was quite impressed by the cleanliness of the city's streets.
 That said, the pavements did reveal some structural problems, as bricks were sometimes missing, sticking out, or wobbly.
 But in principle for such a poor country as this the infrastructure is quite decent.
 Mind you, the government had to take a loan to buy these yellow bricks laid in the centre:
 {{< imgfig "https://1.bp.blogspot.com/-lbAjbIL0YSQ/WQ3-dwx3rjI/AAAAAAAAp5Y/N6DV8cDFxRIZ9O623vgJnZnv4KHNUjnyQCPcB/s1600/dsc04928.picasaweb.jpg" "Yellow brick road." >}}

-Sofians make jokes of the [land of Oz][wiki:en:Yellow_brick_road] in this regard.
+Sofians make jokes of the {{< wiki "Yellow_brick_road" "en" "land of Oz" >}} in this regard.
 Which doesn't diminish the fact the loan is still being repaid.
 {{< imgfig "https://3.bp.blogspot.com/-BDcqpQrVycw/WQ3-d1kz6QI/AAAAAAAAp5Q/YWwg52SeBMcvjHQIjRvY_-_b-jbIpdKWQCPcB/s1600/dsc05024.picasaweb.jpg" "Yellow brick road." >}}

 ### Museum of the History of Sofia